 Today the trees in all the parks in Peterborough continue to be pruned and maintained by tree expert Dan Tremblay, and his crew of Broad Oak Tree and Shrub Care, Inc.

 New plants and flowers are added to all the gardens yearly.
-Currently, Maude Odgers, with the help of Terry Reeves, lead the many dedicated volunteers, who meet every Wednesday morning from April until snow flies to keep these extraordinary gardens alive and thriving.
+Currently, Maude Odgers, with the help of Terry Reeves, lead the many dedicated volunteers who meet every Wednesday morning from April until snow flies in order to keep these extraordinary gardens alive and thriving.
 It’s a mighty job done with love and devotion for “Our Town.”